 Leaming Canyon, Santa Clarita, California

 Leaming Canyon is located between Wiley and Rice Canyons.
 There is an old road that runs a little way into the canyon stopping at a crib dam.
 Most of the mouth area appears to be privately owned.
 The canyon does not extend as far south as the others and is not as deep.
-There is no evidence of any oil drilling activity.
+There is no evidence of any oil seeps or any oil drilling activity.

 Dr. Vincent Gelcich bought the Leaming claim in 1872 and the Leaming Petroleum Company was formed to develop it.
 Gelcich received a half-interest in the company for deeding the claim to a group of five incorporators.
 However, little, if any, work was actually done on the claim.